Countering discrimination based on religion and protecting freedom of religion or belief in Europe

 to prevent and counter discrimination, and the mandate of the Special

-Representative of the Council of Europe Secretary General on antisemitism,
+Representative of the Secretary General on antisemitism, anti-Muslim

-anti-Muslim hatred and all forms of religious intolerance, in view
+hatred and all forms of religious intolerance, in view of the importance

-of the importance of promoting peaceful living together to respond
+of promoting peaceful living together in response to the challenges

-to the challenges that Europe is facing today.
-It recommends that
+that Europe is facing today.
+It recommends that actions in this

-actions in this area take into account the full diversity of religious
+area take into account the full diversity of religious beliefs and

 6. Referring to its

-society”, the Assembly reiterates that member States should ensure
+reiterates that member States should ensure that religious communities

 7. The Assembly also reiterates that education is key to combating

-mutual respect, and that school should promote constructive dialogue
+and mutual respect, and that schools should promote constructive

-between individuals of different beliefs, whether religious or secular,
+dialogue between individuals of different beliefs, whether religious

-as a basis for building and strengthening a democratic society.
+or secular, as a basis for building and strengthening a democratic

 8. The Assembly refers to the activities carried out by the Council